MAhmedSid/Robinhood/README.md

 To deploy this project

-- Change your api key (get from finnhub)
+- Put your api key (get from finnhub) in TOKEN variable in Stats Component.

+run,

 ```bash
   npm install